Parent and Spectator

 - Take time to learn and understand the rules of the game.

 - Respect on-ice officials and game rulings.
-Criticizing referees or their calls only diminishes the experience for players and spectators alike.
+Criticism of referees diminishes the experience for players, spectators, and the sport as a whole.

-- Celebrate effort, improvement, and character—not just scores.
+- Celebrate effort, improvement, and character not just scores or standings.

 7. Respect Coaches

-- Recognize the time, energy, and dedication coaches invest in your child’s experience.
+- Recognize the dedication, time, and commitment coaches invest in your player and team.

-- Maintain respectful, constructive communication with all coaching staff.
+- Maintain respectful, constructive communication with all coaches and staff.

 8. Zero Tolerance Policy

-The McKinney Ice Hockey Club has established a Zero Tolerance Policy to maintain a safe and respectful environment for all participants.
+The McKinney Ice Hockey Club has established a Zero Tolerance Policy, consistent with USA Hockey and SafeSport standards, to maintain a safe and respectful environment for all participants.
 The following behaviors will not be tolerated under any circumstances:

-- Verbal abuse or harassment of officials, coaches, players, or other spectators
+- Verbal abuse or harassment of officials, coaches, players, spectators or club officials or volunteers, including obscene, profane, or abusive language

 - Intoxication or disorderly conduct at team functions